farmera/sare_grant/study_results_drones.md

 while the dependent variable is the quantity one hopes to predict.
 During our study a question was posed regarding whether two variables might be correlated with one another and to what degree.
 Another was asked regarding whether one variable might be predictive of the other.

-There's a popular saying in statistics which asserts that 'correlation does not imply causation'.
+There's a popular saying in statistics that asserts that 'correlation does not imply causation'.
 While certainly true that saying carries with it a negative connotation, as if correlation were not something of value in itself.
 Correlation and other measures of association may be useful for purposes of prediction _regardless of causation_.

 Our 'dependent' variable was the amount of sucrose produced in each of thirty sections treated with a known level of nitrogen prior to data capture.
-The final yields (30 of them) were measured in the lab at the end of the season and, along with our 'independent' variable, was known prior to analysis.
+The final yields (30 of them) were measured in the lab at the end of the season and, along with our 'independent' variable, were known prior to analysis.

-a host of known and unknown quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
-In a more rigorous study each of these would have been carefully monitored and their contributions assessed.
-However, our goal was to make a set of recommendations for working sugarcane growers, it was not to produce a detailed scientific report.

 The graph in __Figure 8__ is a scatterplot of sixteen points each representing a single treatment.
-Each point is colored in terms of the treatment received.
-On the x axis are NDVI values NDVI values during the height of the growing season on July 28, 2017.
-The first question raised in our study is whether or not variable nitrogen rates applied to sugarcane can be correlated with low-cost multi-spectral imagery?
+Each point is colored in terms of the treatment that section received.
+On the x axis are NDVI values and on the 'y' axis are 'pounds sucrose per section'
+(PSPS).

 ![](img/ndvi/ndvi_winner.png)
 ![](img/N_bar.png)

 ###### Figure 8. foo bar foo bar foo bar foo bar foo bar foo bar foo bar foo bar foo bar

+While a host of additional known and unknown quantities might also have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
+In a more rigorous study each of these would have been carefully monitored and their contributions assessed.
+However, our goal was to make a set of recommendations for working sugarcane growers, it was not to produce a detailed scientific report.

 #### Multiple Regression